Addiction Treatment Resources in Norwalk

 New Research Shows Norwalk’s Drug Problem Continues to Grow

 Struggling with drug addiction in Norwalk is surprisingly common.
 Norwalk may not have a massive population, but its rates of drug use are fairly similar to much larger towns.
 These numbers seem to grow each year.
-In 2018, 892 residents sought treatment for substance use.
-This was more than the total from 2017.
+In 2019,779 residents sought treatment for substance use.
+This was more than the total of 892 from 2018.
 People dealing with a substance use disorder in Norwalk come from all walks of life, but the one thing they have in common is that their addiction may ruin their life.

 Between just January and June of last year, roughly one out of every 10,000 residents in Norwalk died of a drug overdose.
 Sadly, these numbers were only the beginning of a rough year for the town.
 In late August and early September, there were a further eight overdose emergencies, significantly more than the city expects to handle in a month.
 This spike in overdoses has the Norwalk Health Department concerned.
 They are now launching initiatives to make people aware of overdose symptoms and treatments.
 This can help save some lives, but the only foolproof way of getting the city’s overdose rates down is by actually addressing addiction.